calmm-js/bral-todomvc/README.md

 * storing state in mutable Bacon.Model objects,
 * potentially using lenses to access such state,
-* specifying all kinds of state dependent computations using Bacon streams, and
+* specifying all kinds of state dependent computations as Bacon streams and properties, and
-* embedding such streams directly into React Virtual DOM
+* embedding such streams and properties directly into React Virtual DOM

 in production.
 It just works.